cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

     --from-literal=adminUserPassword=$ADMIN_PASSWORD
 ```

+**2. Install Redis (if you don't have a Redis instance)**

-2. If you do not already have Redis installed, you may use these charts provided by Bitnami.
+If you do not already have Redis installed, you may use these charts provided by Bitnami.

 ```bash
 helm upgrade tyk-redis oci://registry-1.docker.io/bitnamicharts/redis -n $NAMESPACE --install --set image.tag=6.2.13